-Suspension up front is by struts and lower wishbones with an anti-sway bar, and at the rear by long mono-leaf springs with dampers and anti-sway bar.
+Suspension up front is by struts and lower wishbones with an anti-sway bar, and, at the rear of the van, by long mono-leaf springs with dampers and anti-sway

-New Mercedes-Benz' Sprinter 4x4 models will enjoy the 2013 safety initiatives that 4x2 models receive later in 2013.
+The latest Mercedes-Benz' Sprinter 4x4 models enjoy the safety initiatives that 4x2 models received in 2013.
 Five new systems include three world premieres for this category of vehicle: Crosswind Assist, Collision Prevention Assist and Blind Spot Assist.
 The systems are designed to prevent accidents from happening, rather than mitigating the consequences afterwards.

 Crosswind Assist keeps a van safely on course when the wind is gusting strongly.
 Collision Prevention Assist alerts the driver if the vehicle gets too close to other moving vehicles on the road ahead or to the end of a queue of traffic, while Blind Spot Assist warns a driver that vehicles in the next lane are dangerously close.
 Also new are Lane Keeping Assist and Highbeam Assist.

 Sprinter 4x4 van and cab/chassis models sit between traditional 4WD utes and 4WD light trucks.
-Even with its open centre and rear diffs the Sprinter can match most 4WD utes for off-road ability, while greatly exceeding them in cargo or passenger capacity.
+Even with its open centre and rear diffs the Sprinter can almost match 4WD utes for off-road ability (except in soft sand), while greatly exceeding them in cargo and passenger capacity.

 When compared with 4WD light trucks the Sprinter has car-like dynamic safety features, traction control, ergonomics, comfort and vastly better ride and road manners.